15 Best Breakfast Spots in Seattle (2026 Updated)

 Try their flaky and buttery croissants or an indulgent and rich cream cheese Danish baked fresh every day.
 The savory items include Croissant with fillings of Spinach, Ham and Cheese, and Scrambled Eggs with cheese and bechamel dressing.

-For a quick breakfast on the go, grab-and-go snacks like Chocolate Bread, Banana Bread, Zebra Bead, Coffee Cake, Vanilla Pound Cake, and Honey-Pecan Scones are prepared fresh to enjoy on a short coffee break.
+For a quick breakfast on the go, grab-and-go snacks like Chocolate Bread, Banana Bread, Zebra Bread, Coffee Cake, Vanilla Pound Cake, and Honey-Pecan Scones are prepared fresh to enjoy on a short coffee break.

 Piroshky Piroshky